SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/java/overview.html.md

 These are some useful references to get started with the basic technologies underlying the SDK:

-- The client libraries use the Cumulocity REST interfaces as underlying communication protocol as described in the section  [REST](/guides/microservice-sdk/rest).
+- The client libraries use the Cumulocity REST interfaces as underlying communication protocol as described in the section [Using the REST interface](/guides/microservice-sdk/rest).
 - All examples and libraries are open source and can be reviewed at the [M2M Repositories](https://bitbucket.org/m2m).
 - The JavaDoc for the
 <a href="http://resources.cumulocity.com/documentation/microservicesdk/current/" target="_blank">Java Microservice SDK</a> can be found on our resources website.

 ### General prerequisites

 You need to have at least version 7 of the [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed in your development environment.
-At the moment Java 8 is not fully supported, hence some features may not work correctly with Java 8 or newest versions.
+At the moment Java 8 is not fully supported, hence some features may not work properly with Java 8 or newest versions.

 Verify your JDK installation with the following command: